3D Printing

 Raspberry Pi availability

 The Pi was severely affected by the chip shortages during the COVID pandemic.
-Prices are artificially high, even if you can get one.
-Since I had an old one on hand that was not currently doing anything, and a version of the Pi Camera (actually the No InfraRed (NoIR) version), I had minimal costs involved - just obtaining a longer camera ribbon,
+Prices were artificially high, even if you could get one.
+Since I had an old one on hand that was not currently doing anything, and a version of the Pi Camera (actually the No InfraRed filter (NoIR) version), I had minimal costs involved - just obtaining a longer camera ribbon,

-Running the MJPG-Streamer application does not require the latest Pi 4.
+Running the MJPG-Streamer application does not require the Pi 4 or later.
 It should run on a Pi Zero with a command line interface.
 There are adapter boards to convert the Pi Zero to a Model B form factor, complete with 100Mbit ethernet